aws/karpenter-provider-aws/website/content/en/preview/faq.md

 See [Node NotReady](https://karpenter.sh/preview/troubleshooting/#node-notready) troubleshooting for an example of starting an SSM session from the command line or [EC2 Instance Connect](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-connect-set-up.html) documentation to connect to nodes through the AWS console.

 Though not recommended, if you need to access Karpenter-managed nodes without AWS credentials, you can add SSH keys to Launch Templates through [Custom User Data](https://karpenter.sh/preview/aws/user-data/).
-Here is an example of userData to add SSH keys to a Launch Template (replace *keysfile* with your key file):
+Here is an example of userData to add SSH keys to a Launch Template (replace *my-authorized_keys* with your key file):

 ```bash
 userData: |